 - If successful with the Banting, this is funding that you can call your own and add to your CV.
-It also adds prestige to your portfolio and helps you look competitive if you apply for other opportunities
+It adds prestige to your portfolio and helps you look competitive if you apply for other opportunities

 - I am already in a postdoctoral position at the University of Waterloo.
 Can I apply for the Banting to be held here anyway?

 - If you have been affiliated for more than six months with Waterloo in a postdoctoral position, and meet the rest of the eligibility criteria, you may apply but must justify why you need to continue to remain here.
 Refer to the application guide for examples of valid justifications.

 - I have previously applied for a Banting but was not successful.
 Can I apply again?

 - Yes – providing you are still within the eligibility window to do so.